Skip to the content

 Get some gizmos and gadgets

-The world is full of amazing gizmos to make life easier, many of which have been designed with disability or age in mind.
+There are many gizmos and gadgets to make life easier, many of which have been designed with disability or age in mind.

 In addition to home adaptations like grab rails and hoists, kitchen gadgets like ring-pull openers, two-handled cups, tap turners and kettle tippers can also make life easier.
 Riser recliner chairs can offer comfort and central heating control systems can make it easier to control your heat – and your bills!
-See more in our section on equipment.
+See more in our section on smart tech and handy devices for the home

 Gizmos and gadgets can also be powered by technology – smoke and gas detectors, alarms and sensors are now familiar in health and care, but today we also have wearable technology that discreetly gives reassurance at home or when people are out and about.
 From simple mobile apps to complex sensor systems, there are already many products available to make life a little easier.
 See more in our section on technology